Disclaimer: I own nothing. All belongs to Glee writers and creators.

 At the moment, however, Brittany and Santana were too busy whispering and giggling with each other behind them to bother speaking to them.
 Kurt and Blaine were occupied with talking to Mercedes and Artie; Tina and Mike were not so subtly sneaking longing glances while Noah and Sam talked at Mike about the latest video game.
 Lauren was in the midst of enjoying a little Valentine's Day candy and Finn was moping in a corner, so the two were left to their own devices.

-"So, I meant to mention this earlier," Quinn said lowly, startling the brunette.
+"So, I meant to mention this earlier," Quinn said lowly, startling Rachel.
 She put a calming hand on her shoulder.
 "Mom has had this date set up for like a month, and I'm sort of thinking with how excited she is, she won't be coming home tonight, so we'll…have the place to ourselves."

 "Oh.
 Cool," she said, feeling incredibly inarticulate and more than a little nervous, and she was sure it came through in her halfhearted little smile.